Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Proofs

 Finally, it remains to show \eqref{ineq_2: exist eps F}.
 We have

 Therefore, we have $\sum_{k=0}^{\infty} \Pr(\hat{S}_{t+1}=k|\hat{S}_{t}=l) (k- l)< -\epsilon^*$ for all $l\notin F^*$ where $F^* := \{l\in \mathbb{Z}^+: l\le N^*\}$.

 The existence of $F^*$ and $\epsilon^*$ that satisfy the two conditions for the Foster's theorem implies that the modified system is stable.
 By definition, the expected total number of carriers in the modified system is an upper bound of that in the original system.
-Therefore, the expected total number of carriers in our original system is bounded, which completes the proof. \Halmos \end{proof}
+Therefore, the expected total number of carriers in our original is bounded, which completes the proof. \Halmos \end{proof}

-\begin{proof}{Proof of Proposition \ref{prop:p = a and psi}.} Since our analysis does not depend on the specific lane, and with the assumption of symmetric carriers, we will drop the node index $i$, $j$, $t$, and the carrier index $s$ for notation simplicity whenever the context is clear. \begin{thisnote} Under a state ($\mathbf{S},\mathbf{D})$ of an IC and IR mechanism, consider the net utility ${u}(C)$ of a carrier with true opportunity costs $C\in \mathbb{R}$.
-By the IC constraint, we have
+\begin{proof}{Proof of Proposition \ref{prop:p = a and psi}.} Since our analysis does not depend on the specific lane, and with the assumption of symmetric carriers, we will drop the node and time indices $i$, $j$, $t$, and the carrier index $s$ for notation simplicity whenever the context is clear.